Video game clone: New developments (2012–present)

 Another major area of concern for software clones arises within China.
 From 2000 to 2015, the Chinese government had numerous restrictions on imports of hardware and software, and access to non-Chinese storefronts.
 While this allowed gaming on personal computers to flourish within China, the cost of acquiring both hardware and software was too expensive for many, leading to Chinese developers to create low-cost clones of popular Western and Japanese titles for the Chinese market, which persist today.
 Foreign companies are faced with difficulties in seeking legal action against the Chinese developers that have created these clones, making cloning a far less risky process.
 Thus, it is common for popular games from both Western and Japanese markets to see near-exact clones appear within China, often within weeks of the original game's release.
 A notable example is a clone of Blizzard Entertainment's Hearthstone called Sleeping Dragon: Heroes of the Three Kingdoms created by Chinese developer Unico, released within a few months of Hearthstones beta release.
 Blizzard was ultimately successful in suing Unico for in damages in 2014.
 In other cases, clones are made to address elements of the original game that are unsuitable under China's content restriction laws; for example, Tencent, which operated the publishing of PlayerUnknown's Battlegrounds in China, was forced to pull the game due to content related to violence and terrorism, and instead replaced it with a clone, Game for Peace, which otherwise reused assets from Battlegrounds but removed blood and gore.
+Another Blizzard-related case followed in 2015, when Blizzard Entertainment and NetEase affiliate Shanghai EaseNet obtained a preliminary injunction in China against a World of Warcraft-themed mobile game developed by Chengdu Qiyou and operated by Beijing Fenbo Times (Rekoo).
+The Guangzhou Intellectual Property Court ordered the defendants to stop reproducing, distributing and disseminating the game during the litigation.
+The defendants were later ordered to stop operating and publishing the game and to pay RMB 6 million in damages.

+With the advancement of generative AI in both generating art assets and programming via vibe coding, clones of simple, popular games using AI grew in 2025 and 2026.
+Games like Peak, R.E.P.O. and Meccha Chameleon which had seen millions of players with their first few weeks of release, led to multiple copycat games that used AI to imitate both the art and gameplay mechanics.
+These games can siphon sales of the original game as many game storefronts have minimal protections in identifying such clones.